House of Small Shadows

 British Fantasy Award Best Horror Novel

-House of Small Shadows is the disturbing novel about a modern phobia from award-winning author Adam Nevill.
+House of Small Shadows is the disturbing novel about a modern phobia – the fear of dolls and puppets – from award-winning horror author Adam Nevill.

 The Red House: home to the damaged genius of the late M. H. Mason, master taxidermist and puppeteer, where he lived and created some of his most disturbing works.
 The building and its treasure trove of antiques is long forgotten, but the time has come for his creations to rise from the darkness.